 Should College Athletes Be Paid: For years, proposals to pay college athletes have drawn polarizing responses.
 Athletes such as LeBron James and Richard Sherman and politicians such as Senators Chris Murphy and Bernie Sanders have expressed their support for allowing students to make money during their college careers.
-College and athletics administrators have mostly rebuked the idea.

 “College athletes are workers,” says Sanders.
 “College athletics is about college students playing other college students, not employees playing employees,” Mark Emmert, NCAA president tells CBS Sports.
 Most college students, however, are in agreement.
 According to a recent survey of 2,501 college students by polling platform College Pulse, a majority of students support initiatives to pay college athletes.